artisonii/rurux_frontend/README.md

 # University Dashboard:

-The University Dashboard is a web application built to manage student enrollment, fields/streams, subjects, and marks within a university.
+The University Dashboard is a web application built to manage students enrollment, fields/streams, subjects, and marks within a university.
 It provides functionalities for both administrators and students.

 ## Important Links